viktormiok/tigaRcycle/README.md

 ```

 ## Data
-Data required for identifying circadian rhythms in transcriptomics data have been deposited in the National Center for Biotechnology Information Gene Expression Omnibus (GEO) and are accessible through the GEO Series accession numbers:
+Data required for identifying circadian rhythms in transcriptomics data have been deposited in the National Center for Biotechnology Information Gene Expression Omnibus (GEO).
+They are accessible through the GEO Series accession numbers:
 | Data type     | GEO number |
 | ------------- | ------------- |
 | mRNA Arrays  | [__`GSE138079`__](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE138079) |
 | RNA-Seq      | Not available yet |

-In order to access one of the data sets for instance GSE138079 you need to run the code below.
+To access one of the data sets for instance GSE138079 you need to run the code below.
 Unpacking the data requires tar and gunzip, which should already be available on most systems.

 ```
 cd ../  #To get to the main GitHub repo folder